iam269/iam269/README.md

 ## About Me

 Hi there!
-I'm **@iam269**, a passionate developer with a love for programming, web development, and game development.
+I'm **@iam269**, a passionate developer with a love for programming, web development and game development.
 I'm always eager to learn new technologies and tackle challenging projects.
 Whether it's building interactive websites or creating immersive games, I thrive on turning ideas into reality.

 <div align="center">
   <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" alt="Me Programming" width="400" />